Staxry/taskmasterbot/replit.md

 # Overview

 This project is a full-featured asynchronous Telegram bot designed for task management.
 Built with Python and the `aiogram` library, it operates via commands using polling, ensuring free operation without AI costs.
 The system offers a robust, production-ready implementation with a modular architecture, role-based access for task management (admin/employee), and utilizes PostgreSQL for data storage.
 Its core capabilities include interactive inline buttons for all commands, a whitelist authorization system, FSM for task and user management, error handling, task photos, automated deadline notifications (24h/3h reminders and overdue alerts), advanced statistics with Excel export, pagination, search, and **full timezone support with precise time selection**.
-The project aims to provide an efficient and cost-effective solution for team task coordination with proactive deadline management and accurate time tracking in the Moscow timezone (UTC+3).
+The project aims to provide an efficient and cost-effective solution for team task coordination with proactive deadline management and accurate time tracking in the Kaliningrad timezone (UTC+2).

 # User Preferences